 Advantages:

-- High efficiency due to targeted tracking.
+- High efficiency thanks to targeted tracking.

 Disadvantages:

-- Higher cost per action than CPC.
+- Higher cost per action than with CPC.

-It depends on your goal:
+That depends on your goal:

 5. Hybrid Strategies: The Best of All Worlds

-6. Conclusion: Strategy Beats Pricing
+6. Conclusion: Strategy Trumps Pricing

-Tip: Use tools like Google Ads Keyword Planner or Google Trends to better understand your audience and allocate your budget effectively.
+Tip: Use tools like Google Ads Keyword Planner or Google Trends to better understand your target audience and allocate your budget effectively.

 Image: freepik.com